The New Christy Minstrels: 1970–1995

 The New Christy Minstrels continued to perform across the country under the management of Greif and Garris, and released several more albums.
 In 1970, they performed during Super Bowl IV at Tulane Stadium in New Orleans, where they were introduced as "young Americans who demonstrate—with guitars."

-In 1972, Greif-Garris Management was faced with a revolt when group members demanded more creative control and equitable treatment.
-In response, Greif-Garris fired the entire group and started rebuilding from scratch, leading to incorrect media reports that the group had disbanded.
+In 1972, group members demanded more creative control and equitable treatment.
+In response, Greif-Garris Management fired the entire group and started rebuilding from scratch, leading to media reports that the group had disbanded.

-In the late 1980s and into the early 1990s, the group's concert activity declined steadily before stopping completely.
+In the late 1980s and early 1990s, the group's concert activity declined steadily and then stopped.

-Present
+After 1995

-Sparks, who had registered a trademark for the New Christy Minstrels name, again became the leader of the group, which continues to perform.
-The lineup, as of 2021, consists of Sparks, Becky Jo Benson, Greg O'Haver, Dave Deutschendorf, Dave Rainwater, Julie Theroux, Ed Stockton and Tholow Chan.
+Sparks, who had registered a trademark for the name "New Christy Minstrels", established a new group under that name.
+As of 2021, the lineup consisted of Sparks, Becky Jo Benson, Greg O'Haver, Dave Deutschendorf, Dave Rainwater, Julie Theroux, Ed Stockton, and Tholow Chan.

-The New Christy Minstrels are owned and administered by the New Christy Minstrels Foundation, a charitable organization dedicated to preserving the group's music.

 In 2009, a Golden Palm Star on the Walk of Stars was dedicated to Sparks and the New Christy Minstrels.

 References in popular culture

-In the 2003 comedic mockumentary film A Mighty Wind about a folk-music reunion, the New Main Street Singers were based on the New Christy Minstrels.
+In the 2003 comedic mockumentary film A Mighty Wind about a folk-music reunion, the Main Street Singers and New Main Street Singers were based on the New Christy Minstrels.